 Cates Hill Village is within walking distance of many amenities or services (the location of each amenity/service below is shown on the map above).

 1Rivendell Heights.
-A collection of 12 single-family lots.
-The first five lots (Phase 1) on Rivendell Drive are sold.
-The next seven lots (Phase 2) will be available for presale in the fall of 2020.
+A total of 12 single-family lots in 2 phases are SOLD OUT, and homes are under construction.
 All of these homes boast magnificent views of Mount Gardner, Killarney Lake, Gambier Island and the Sunshine Coast.

 3Shops, cafes/restaurants, services in Snug Cove along Bowen Island Trunk Road.
 Marinas.
 Public library.
 General Store sells groceries, vegetables/fruit, household items, and liquor.
 ATM.
 Courier service.
 Notary Public.